lortza/lortza.github.io/_posts/2018-03-09-single-page-crud-p1.md

 ### 2. Set an `id` on the `<tbody>` Element
-Jumping back to the `index` page, we need to choose a specific place for the new critter record to be added via javascript.
+Go back to your `index.html.erb`.
+We need to choose a specific place to add the new critter record via javascript.
 I'm choosing the `<tbody>` as a parent.
 This way, when we insert each new record partial, it will be added as a child `<tr>` to that `<tbody>` parent element.

 ```erb
 <!-- views/critters/index.html.erb -->